ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

         For the mv_ddr source location, check the section "Tools and external components installation"

+        If MV_DDR_PATH source code is a git snapshot then provide path to the full git repository (including .git subdir) because mv_ddr build process calls git commands.

 - CP_NUM

         Total amount of CPs (South Bridge) connected to AP.
 When the parameter is omitted,